Shiply

 Shiply is a UK-based limited company providing an internet marketplace where transport service requesters may list items they need to move, and where providers of transport services can bid in a reverse auction format.
+The website attracts a variety of transport providers, including vehicle shipping companies, household movers, general freight transporters, and other types of logistics companies that essentially look for jobs via the Shiply Load board, where users (customers) are posting moving requests that the providers can then bid on.
+The customer can then sift through the prospective bids on their posted request, and select a provider they are comfortable with.
+Shiply got its start back in 2008 in the United Kingdom, but eventually expanded to several additional countries including the US and Canada.

+Shiply charges a service fee to the shipper as well as the transport provider, although it is free to post jobs, and it is free for transport providers to search jobs, fees are eventually charged once a customer accepts and signs off on a shipping provider.

 Concept

 The concept employed by Shiply aims to utilise transport capacity that may be wasted in inefficient transport operations and as a consequence enables transport service providers to offer marginal prices to transport service requesters.

 Service requesters create accounts and list the items to be transported, stipulating the maximum they are prepared to pay and specifying whether they can be flexible on delivery/pickup dates or need the listed items moved subject to specified date parameters.
 The transport service providers bid the lowest amount they would accept to perform the transport service.
 A user feedback system is enabled in order to keep track of the reputation of the transport service providers and transport service requesters, this allows the transport service requesters the ability to frame their procurement decision on factors other than solely price.

 Registration is free for both transport service providers and transport service requesters.
 Transport service providers' bids are subject to a transaction based tiered fee structure, (in the UK this is between 3.9% and 9.9% -dependent on the amount of the transaction-with a minimum fee of £6) the cost of which is borne by the transport service requesters.
 Transport service requesters may also be subject to an auction service fee.
 This fee amount is dependent on the shipment in question and is displayed before the transport service requester accepts a bid.

 In September 2010 Shiply had 17,500 transport service provider accounts, and helped voice their concerns over trade-related issues.